How Insurance & HSA/FSA Work for GLP-1 Weight Loss

 Getting Started With Payment Questions

-For a detailed discussion about your specific insurance coverage, HSA/FSA eligibility, or payment options, contact our billing team.
-You can also review our FAQ section for common questions about costs and coverage, or check out our financial resources for additional information about payment methods and insurance coordination.
+For questions about your specific insurance coverage, HSA/FSA eligibility, or payment options, find a licensed provider who can discuss them with you.
+You can also review the FAQ section for common questions about costs and coverage, or the educational resources for more context.

-Disclaimer: Results vary.
-Eligibility determined by a licensed provider.
-Insurance coverage and benefits vary by plan.
-We recommend verifying your specific coverage before beginning treatment.
+Disclaimer: GLP3 Weight Loss does not bill insurance, accept HSA/FSA payment, or charge fees.
+Results vary; eligibility is determined by a licensed provider.
+Insurance coverage and benefits vary by plan — verify your specific coverage before beginning care.